Pharyngitis and Tonsillitis

 Quick tests, called rapid strep tests, may be done.
 This may immediately show as positive

-for strep and antibiotics can be started.
-If it is negative, part of the throat swab
+for strep so antibiotics can be started.
+If it's negative, part of the throat swab

 will be kept for a throat culture.
-This will further identify strep in 2 to 3 days.
+It will help identify strep in 2 to 3 days if present.

 Your healthcare provider will discuss the treatment plan with you based on the findings.